 - 8.1.4.1.
 Opportunities to attend a conference or seminar, will be made available to all employees. - 8.1.4.2.
-Eligibility to apply will be on the basis of: - 8.1.4.2.1. relevance to an employee's position description/role responsibilities; - 8.1.4.2.2. aligned with objectives outlined in the PAP; - 8.1.4.2.3. the employee's tenure; - 8.1.4.2.4. completion of the 'Request for Conference or Seminar Attendance Application Form' [to be developed]; - 8.1.4.2.5. support and approval from the employee's line manager; and - 8.1.4.2.6. consideration and endorsement of the Executive Management Team. - 8.1.4.3.
-All applications for professional development of the proposed conference or seminar. - 8.1.4.4.
+Eligibility to apply will be on the basis of: - 8.1.4.2.1. relevance to an employee's position description/role responsibilities; - 8.1.4.2.2. aligned with objectives outlined in the PAP; - 8.1.4.2.3. the employee's tenure; - 8.1.4.2.4. completion of the 'Request for Conference or Seminar Attendance Application Form' [to] be developed]: - 8.1.4.2.5. support and approval from the employee's line manager; and - 8.1.4.2.6. consideration and endorsement of the Executive Management Team. - 8.1.4.3.
+All applications for professional development of training are to be made prior to the commencement of the proposed conference or seminar. - 8.1.4.4.
 A register of approved and applied for employee conference or seminar attendance will be established and maintained. - 8.1.4.5.
-Monthly reports will be provided to the Executive Management Team for review and consideration.
+Monthly reports will be provided to the Executive Management Team for review and consideration. - 8.1.4.6.
+Following attendance, employees will present on learnings and how these will be applied in the work environment at a CEO Briefing Session, team meeting or other appropriate forum.